VBFNLO: A parton level Monte Carlo for processes with electroweak bosons -- Manual for Version 3.0: Acknowledgments

 \section{Acknowledgments}

-We are very grateful to Manuel B\"ahr, Nicolas Greiner, Gunnar Kl\"amke and Stefan Prestel who, as earlier members of the \textsc{Vbfnlo} collaboration, made important contributions to the original release.
-We also gratefully acknowledge the collaboration of Stefan Kallweit and Georg Weiglein in calculating corrections for specific processes.
-We would like to thank Julien Baglio, Karol Kovarik, Malin Sj\"{o}dahl and Karina Williams for help in testing the code.
+We are very grateful to Ken Arnold, Manuel B\"ahr, Johannes Bellm, Giuseppe Bozzi, Martin Brieg, Christoph Englert, Bastian Feigl, Jessica Frank, Florian Geyer, Nicolas Greiner, Christoph Hackstein, Vera Hankele, Barbara J\"ager, Nicolas Kaiser, Gunnar Kl\"amke, Carlo Oleari, Sophy Palmer, Stefan Prestel, Heidi Rzehak, Franziska Schissler, Oliver Schlimpert, Michael Spannowsky and Malgorzata Worek who, as earlier members of the \textsc{Vbfnlo} collaboration, made important contributions to the original release.
+We also gratefully acknowledge the collaboration of Stefan Kallweit and Georg Weiglein in calculation of radiative corrections for specific processes.
+TF would like to thank the North American Foundation for The University of Manchester and George Rigg for their financial support.